Rock Radio Scrapbook

 8 - Bobby Ocean and Dr. Don Rose do their final shows on KFRC San Francisco.
 (1986)

-9 - The CHUM Chart shrinks from a Top 50 to Top 30 chart in the wake of a major station upheaval that saw the firings of long-time personalities John Spragge and Bob MacAdorey.
+9 - The CHUM Chart shrinks from a Top 50 to Top 30 chart in the wake of a major station upheaval that saw the firings of long-time personalities John Spragge and Bob McAdorey.
 (1968)

 12 - Cousin Brucie's last show at WNBC.
 (1977)

 12 - Jim Brady's last day at CFTR Toronto.
-He wound up at CJCL and later CFGM and is now in Toledo, Ohio.
 (1981)

 13 - Long-time CHUM announcer Terry Steele, birth name James Stromberg, dies of a fall in his bathtub.
 (1993)